Dr. Kenneth Hawkinson

 Hawkinson began his academic career at Western Illinois as an assistant professor of communication, and later was promoted to associate, then full professor.
 He also was an adjunct professor in African American Studies and an instructor in the Honors Program.
 During his time on the faculty, he served as leader of both the Faculty Senate and the faculty union.
 He has published numerous articles and dozens of professional papers.
 His research interests and creative pursuits include storytelling, oral tradition and performance of literature.

 About Dr. Hawkinson

-Dr. Hawkinson was in the U.S. Army for three years.
-After serving in the Illinois National Guard as a field artillery officer and executive officer for a field artillery battery, he joined the Army as an Infantry officer.
-He served in Germany as a platoon leader and a weapons platoon leader and as a public affairs officer.
+Hawkinson was in the U.S. Army for three years.
+After serving in the Illinois National Guard as a field artillery officer and executive officer for a field artillery battery, he joined the Army as an infantry officer.
+He served in Germany as a platoon leader and a weapons platoon leader, and as a public affairs officer.
 He also served for two years as a volunteer in the Peace Corps in Mali, West Africa.

 A native of Carpentersville, Ill., Hawkinson is married to the former Ann Marie Hayes.
 He has a son, Jivan Deglise-Favre-Hawkinson, who recently completed his doctoral studies in engineering at the University of Michigan.